james7132/Hourai/frontend/docs/Slash-Commands.md

 If typing `/` in chat does not bring up a prompt to use these commands with the bot, please use this [link][authorize] to authorize use of these commands.

+!> Slash Commands are currently in an open beta.
+There may be notable bugs or unstable results when using them.
+If you have any issue using them, please either join the [support Discord](https://discord.gg/UydKWHX) for further support.

 ## Standard Commands

 |Command|Permissions|Description|